Baby Names of Middle English Origin for Boys

 Bourne 17 ..
 "Stream."
 Not in popularity charts.
 Place name ..

 Brewster 19 ..
 "Brewer."
-Brewer and variants soared in popularity during 1950-1959 and are less popular today, with Bruce becoming less trendy.
+Brewer and variants soared in popularity 64 years ago and are almost as common now.
 Occupational name used as surname and ..

 Brock▲ 20 ..
 "Badger-like."
 Brock, Broc, etc. became less trendy last year, falling on average -8 positions as boys' names with Brock dropping the most.
 Transferred use of the surname.